canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/week1.sec1.1.to.1.4.md

 > Explain why a channel with *p* = 0 is uninteresting.

-If every time encoder (transmitter) transmit 0, decoder (receiver) receive 0 and vice versa.
-Which means our channel is %100 reliable which makes probability of channel equals to '1' (***p* = 1**).
+If every time encoder (transmitter) transmits 0, decoder (receiver) receives 0 and vice versa.
+Which means our channel is %100 reliable and makes probability of channel equals to '1' (***p* = 1**).
 There is no need to change any digits.

-One the other hand If every time encoder (transmitter) transmit 1, decoder (receiver) receive 0 and vice versa.
-Which means our channel is %100 **unreliable** which makes probability of channel equals to '0' (***p* = 0**).
+One the other hand If every time encoder (transmitter) transmits 1, decoder (receiver) receives 0 and vice versa.
+Which means our channel is %100 **unreliable** and makes probability of channel equals to '0' (***p* = 0**).
 There is need to change every digit.
 For instance, encoder sent 1 but decoder received 0 and we have already known channel with ***p* = 0**.
 Every digit is changed by decoder.

 To sum, there is no importance when channel with ***p* = 0** or ***p* = 1**.